Continuously export Microsoft Defender for Cloud data

 Configure continuous export from the Defender for Cloud pages in Azure portal

-The steps below are necessary whether you're setting up a continuous export to Log Analytics or Azure Event Hubs.
+If you're setting up a continuous export to Log Analytics or Azure Event Hubs:

 From Defender for Cloud's menu, open Environment settings.